 1) Prep and baseline

-• Record ambient temperature, irradiance, and string current.
-These values normalize thermal readings.
+- Record ambient temperature, irradiance, and string current to normalize thermal readings.

 2) Visual and tactile screening

-• Look for discoloration near the crimp, melted plastic, cracked latch tabs, green or black deposits, and deformed O-rings.
+- Look for discoloration near the crimp, melted plastic, cracked latch tabs, green/black deposits, deformed O-rings.

-• Check mating fit.
-A loose latch or wobble hints at worn housings or bent contacts.
+- Check mating fit; wobble hints at worn housings or bent contacts.

-• Flex relief boots and cable glands.
-Stiff or cracked parts reduce sealing and strain relief.
+- Flex relief boots and glands; stiffness or cracks reduce sealing and strain relief.

 3) Electrical tests

-• 4‑wire contact resistance: Use a milliohm meter with Kelvin clamps on the crimp barrel and contact tail.
+- 4-wire contact resistance: Use a milliohm meter with Kelvin clamps on the crimp barrel and contact tail.
 Test both halves.
-Target low milliohm readings.

-• Voltage drop under load: With the rig producing current, measure across the mated pair.
-Higher drop signals rising resistance.
+- Voltage drop under load: With current flowing, measure across the mated pair; rising drop = rising resistance.

-• Insulation check (de-energized): Measure insulation resistance between conductor and outer surface.
-Low values point to moisture ingress or cracks.
+- Insulation check (de-energized): Measure insulation resistance between conductor and outer surface to flag moisture ingress or cracks.

 4) Thermal check under real load

-• Run at a steady current for 10–15 minutes.
-Scan each connector with an IR camera.
+- Run a steady current for 10–15 minutes and scan with an IR camera.

 5) Mechanical checks

-• Insertion and retention: Use a small spring scale.
-Log the force to mate and the force to pull past the latch (de-energized).
-Large drops vs new parts indicate contact spring fatigue or latch wear.
+- Insertion/retention forces: Use a small spring scale (de-energized).
+Drops vs new parts indicate contact spring fatigue or latch wear.

 6) Seal integrity